 - When installing the cable trays, you need to figure out the necessary lengths by first measuring the sizes on the blueprint.
 Then you calculate the actual length you'll need using the blueprint's scale ratio.

 - You'll probably have to cut the required length by measuring a standard tray with a tape measure and cutting with a hacksaw.

 - Trays connect to each other using splice plates.
 You'll need to drill holes to attach these plates to the cable trays and bolt the trays to the building's supports.

 Career Outlook for Construction Electricians

 As with other trades, construction electricians must complete an apprenticeship involving both classroom studies and on-the-job training before they can get certified.
 It's a wise investment because there is a very positive employment outlook for electricians, good job security, and plenty of room for promotions and personal growth.

-Students taking electrician courses in Toronto will be happy to hear that the Government of Canada Job Bank awarded this region three out of five stars for overall employment outlook for electricians.
+Students taking electrician courses in Ontario will be happy to hear that the Government of Canada Job Bank awarded this region three out of five stars for overall employment outlook for electricians.
 Demand for construction electricians is expected to remain steady for the foreseeable future.

 A good electrician can always find work.
 Common employers include electrical contractors, manufacturers, wholesalers, and maintenance departments of buildings.

 Self-employment is also possible.
 Some construction electricians work in heavy industry with massive power supplies, while others specialize in restorative or retrofit work.